Inferring neutron-star Love-Q relations from gravitational waves in the hierarchical Bayesian framework: Conclusion

 \acknowledgments

+We thank the anonymous referee for helpful comments.
 This work was supported by the Beijing Natural Science Foundation (QY25102, 1242018), the National Natural Science Foundation of China (123B2043, 12573042), the National SKA Program of China (2020SKA0120300), the Max Planck Partner Group Program funded by the Max Planck Society, and the High-Performance Computing Platform of Peking University.